 During the second year, you will study modules covering inclusion, core curriculum subjects and assessment, and continue to develop your practice knowledge.
 You will also undertake a small-scale research project as part of your second year modules.

-A variety of assessment methods are used including group and individual presentations, debate, written assignments such as essays and reports and portfolios of work focused learning.
+A variety of assessment methods are used including presentations, discussions, written assignments such as essays and reports and portfolios of work focused learning.
 All assessments allow you to reflect on your practice and theory as you evidence your learning.

 In accordance with University conditions, students are entitled to apply for Accredited Prior Learning, AP(C)L, based on relevant credit at another HE institution or credit Awarded for Experiential Learning, (AP(E)L).
 The Code of Practice can be found here and the forms can be found here.